AnyChart/docs.anychart.com/Basic_Charts_Types/JumpLine_Chart.md

 Marker is an object with a specified shape, size, and color or an image used to mark and to identify chart elements.
 AnyChart allows to add markers to any data element including JumpLines.

 There are two ways to set the markers.
-First id to enable the markers for the series, like setting te color:
+First is to enable the markers for the series, like setting the color:

 ```
 // create markers